vincentdev15/trustfactory/README.md

 - add a better designed menu for the user
 - allow a user to have several carts
 - add visitor carts
+- check if the cart expiration delay and the daily report hour have valid values

 ## License